 This flexibility is the main benefit you’ll get.
 You’ll have 60 days to pay, and the option to defer part of your balance to the next billing cycle.
 This is pretty lenient compared to other business charge cards, which require you to pay the balance in full about 30 days after the statement closes.

 If you can pay any portion of your statement balance early you’ll get a 1.5% discount on that amount.
 This card isn’t really designed around earning rewards, and this will probably be more of a nice bonus for most businesses.

-The Plum card doesn’t have much in the way of valuable perks, especially given the $250 annual fee.
-But the Amex OPEN business benefits are not too bad, however, and are probably among the best business-oriented benefits you can get from any card issuer.
+The Plum card doesn’t have much in the way of valuable perks, especially given the $250 annual fee (Rates & Fees).

 This card won’t provide a lot of cash back or points, but if you want a card to help manage your cash flow this could be it.
 The extended due date and deferred balance option could help out if revenue comes in late, potentially giving you up to 4 months to finish paying off expenses.